instnt-inc/instnt-react-js/README.md

 ```
 * Please refer to the reference application bundled with React SDK for more detail code examples.

-* The SDK by default loads a optimized set of configurations based on the device famility for well known devices.
+* The SDK by default loads a optimized set of configurations based on the device family for well known devices.

 * Please note that InstntImageProcessor component is removed in the latest version of the SDK but customers are encouraged to use specific components InstntDocumentProcessor and InstntSelfieProcessor.